-PHYS 414 Problem Set 2: Turtles and aliens
+PHYS 414 Problem Set 2: Turtles all the way down

-This first two problems explore the common structure of dynamical theories in statistical physics as you pass from one length and time scale to another ("turtles all the way down").
+This problem set explores the common structure of dynamical theories in statistical physics as you pass from one length and time scale to another.
 Brownian motion is an excellent model system for this: in Problem 1 we move seamlessly from the stochastic description of the Fokker-Planck equation down to classical mechanics in the form of the Liouville equation; in Problem 2 we go from Liouville to the quantum scale, and enter the strange world of the quantum phase space representation.
 Here probabilities become quasiprobabilities, taking on negative values, and Dirac delta functions are outlawed by the Heisenberg uncertainty principle.
-The last problem tackles a fundamental question: are we alone in the universe?